maxrross/gamerizz/Sprint2.md

 Created a search bar for the search page and display results after fetching the backend API for games.
 Dynamically loads games as the user types in their query.

+Blake:
+Utilized the Rawg.io api to have access to over 500,000 game titles.
+Created a new backend endpoint that takes in a request from the frontend and then processes and sends the request to Rawg.
+It then returns only the needed information.
+I also helped with some of the search bar functionality on the frontend.

 ## List Cypress test for frontend

 Max: